 The main sources of any funding shortfalls would be the net resource budget we receive from the Scottish Consolidated Fund and income associated with the delivery of meat hygiene official controls inspection.
-This plan outlines how we would intend to deal with any shortfalls in funding.
+This plan outlines how we would intend to deal with any shortfalls in funding, with the exception of any Brexit consequentials which is being handled separately at this time, with the intention that this work will feed into the next iteration of the financial management plan when we have more certainty around the practical impact Brexit will have on FSS.